 “Beautifully and intelligently constructed, White Rebels in Black boasts a broad array of intersections and interventions to compellingly reveal how much more complex constructions of Blackness are at this time—especially within a transnational perspective.

-—Michelle M. Wright, Northwestern University
+—Michelle M. Wright, Emory University